Archon: An Architecture Search Framework for Inference-Time Techniques: Inference-Time Techniques for

 \section{Inference-Time Techniques for \archon{}}

-To better understand what inference-time techniques could be most effective for \archon{}, we test an array of different techniques, incorporating existing approaches for generating, ranking, and fusing candidates \citep{wang2024mixtureofagentsenhanceslargelanguage, llm-blender-2023} as well as constructing new approaches for critiquing, verifying, and unit testing candidates, inspired by a host of recent work \citep{davis2024networksnetworkscomplexityclass, brown2024largelanguagemonkeysscaling}.
-Below, we elaborate on the structure, inputs, and outputs of each of the inference-time techniques, which we also include in \autoref{tab:archon_layers_outputs_figure}.
-Then, we discuss how to combine the different techniques into an inference-time architecture (Section \ref{sec:combining_compound_lm_components}) and the relationships between the different inference-time techniques (Section \ref{sec:tradeoffs}) before finally exploring automatic approaches for constructing inference-time architectures (Section \ref{sec:search_algorithms}).
+With the proliferation of inference-time techniques, \archon{} introduces a systematic framework for understanding and unifying these methods into inference-time architectures.
+Below, we elaborate on the structure, inputs, and outputs of each of the inference-time techniques (\autoref{tab:archon_layers_outputs_figure}).
+Then, we discuss how to combine the different techniques into an inference-time architecture (Section \ref{sec:combining_compound_lm_components}) before finally exploring automatic approaches for constructing inference-time architectures (Section \ref{sec:search_algorithms}).